KristianKermedchiev/Softuni-JavaScript/Softuni - Applications course/README.md

 Softuni courses and homeworks.

-Softuni JavaScript Advanced Module - 25OCT2022 - 03DEC2022.
+Softuni JavaScript Applications Module - 25OCT2022 - 03DEC2022.

 In this course we covered the following topics: